Easy, Juicy Thanksgiving Turkey

 November 08, 2019

-Save yourself the turkey drama this year and any frantic calls to turkey hotlines (yes, this is actually a thing) by learning our easy injection method.
-We used a meat injector syringe to add our acidic, herby, and well-seasoned Avocado Oil & Vinegar Vinaigrette to the interior of the turkey, and slathered the bird in room-temperature melted butter to ensure even browning and plenty of moisture.
-Our turkey cooking method doesn’t include adjusting oven temperatures, helicopter babysitting and basting in timed increments (only one round of basting with melted butter recommended in the last hour of roasting for our method), or flipping a half-cooked, dripping bird inelegantly in the roasting pan.
+Save yourself a frantic call to the turkey hotline (yes, this is actually a thing) by learning our easy injection method.
+We used a meat injector syringe to add our acidic, herby, and well-seasoned Avocado Oil & Vinegar Dressing to the turkey's interior and slathered the bird in room-temperature melted butter to ensure even browning and plenty of moisture.
+Reast easy: Our turkey cooking method doesn’t include adjusting oven temperatures, babysitting and basting your bird, or flipping a half-cooked, dripping turkey inelegantly in the roasting pan.

-You might feel a bit like a mad scientist, plunging vinaigrette into the turkey, but it beats brining the bird for a day or two in a ridiculously large container that doesn’t fit in the refrigerator.
-Get that needle, buy the bird and two bottles of our Avocado Oil & Vinegar Vinaigrette (depending on the size of your turkey, of course), follow the instructions below, and get ready to be a culinary Thanksgiving hero.
-You can act like roasting a beautiful bird took more effort than the go-getter dinner guests who ran a Turkey Trot that morning—we won’t tell if you spritz a little water on your forehead, rub some schmaltz on your apron, and add a few extra sighs when carrying this easy-to-make Thanksgiving turkey to the table.
+You might feel a bit like a mad scientist plunging vinaigrette into the turkey, but it beats brining your bird for a day or two in a ridiculously large container that doesn’t fit in the refrigerator.
+So, get that needle, buy the bird and two bottles of our Avocado Oil & Vinegar Dressing, follow the instructions below, and get ready to be a culinary Thanksgiving hero.
+You can act like roasting a beautiful bird took more effort than running a Turkey Trot—we won’t tell if you mist your forehead with water and add a few extra sighs when carrying this easy-to-make Thanksgiving turkey to the table.

 Easy, Juicy Thanksgiving Turkey